fboiardi/Pneumonia-DL-CAD/README.md

 - `background_labeller.py` : Uses a locally deployed LLM (`DeepSeek-R1-Distill-Llama-8B`) to analyse MIMIC-CXR radiology reports, labelling pneumonia status (positive, negative, or uncertain) and extracting positional information.
 Requires a Hugging Face token and assumes GPU availability.

-- `background_train.py` : Trains a convolutional neural network (`DenseNet-121`) to classify pneumonia presence from CXRs using the MIMIC-CXR and VinDr-CXR datasets.
+- `background_train.py` : Trains a convolutional neural network (`DenseNet-121`) to classify pneumonia status from CXRs using the MIMIC-CXR and VinDr-CXR datasets.
 Incorporates data augmentation, transfer learning, early stopping, and checkpointing based on validation recall.

 ## Usage
 These scripts are intended to run in the background due to the high volume of CXRs.
 For Unix systems: